nsrau/azure-docs.it-it/articles/active-directory/devices/assign-local-admin.md

 >[!NOTE]
 > Questa opzione richiede un tenant Azure AD Premium.

 Gli amministratori dispositivo vengono assegnati a tutti i dispositivi aggiunti ad Azure AD.
 Non è possibile includere gli amministratori dispositivo nell'ambito di un set specifico di dispositivi.
 L'aggiornamento del ruolo Amministratore dispositivo non ha necessariamente un impatto immediato sugli utenti interessati.
-Nei dispositivi in cui un utente è già connesso, viene eseguito l'aggiornamento dei privilegi quando si verificano *entrambe* le azioni seguenti:
+On devices where a user is already signed into, the privilege update takes place when *both* the below actions happen:

-- sono trascorse 4 ore per Azure AD per emettere un nuovo token di aggiornamento primario con i privilegi appropriati.
+- 4 hours have passed for Azure AD to issue a new Primary Refresh Token with the appropriate privileges.
-- L'utente si disconnette e torna indietro, non blocca/sblocca, per aggiornare il proprio profilo.
+- User signs out and signs back in, not lock/unlock, to refresh their profile.

 ## <a name="manage-regular-users"></a>Gestire utenti normali